Such a simple sentence…yet complex and filled with incredible pain.

 And eventually I learned, ironically through my grief, that God IS good.
 He healed my heart from major grief and heartache.

 The reason I share my grief is not to solicit sympathy or pity.
 Absolutely not.
-It was through everything I went through that I found my purpose in life: I get the privilege of helping hundreds of people through their grief so they are able to live better lives.
+It was through everything I went through that I found my purpose in life: I get the privilege of helping hundreds of thousands of people through their grief so they are able to live better lives.

 So why blog about it?
 Why talk about grief?
 Because grief has a huge need to be more commonly talked about so that everyone can understand how to help those in grief.